martijndoeleman/macosinstall/README.md

 ## Homebrew

-Homebrew is *The missing package manager for MacOS* and it is essential for anyone who aspires to be a developer.
+Homebrew is *the missing package manager for MacOS* and it is essential for anyone who aspires to be a developer.
 You need the *XCode Command Line Tools* to run Homebrew, which also include compilers and other tools to build from source.
 You can install the *Command Line Tools for XCode* by running the following command:
 ```
 sudo xcode-select --install
 ```